Shiva -Karma and the thing itself

 Not this and not that - I am neither Shiva nor me.

-Murtis, or statues of Shiva, are sometimes regarded by Hindus as the actual deity.
+Murtis, or statues, are sometimes regarded by Hindus as the actual deity.

 The murti symbolizes the Hindu belief that there is a self that transcends all incarnations and personal narratives.